sormiston/SquirrelTales/README.md

 ## Project Description

-This project aims to offer a nostalgic and upbeat portrait of civic life by presenting the written words of the 2018 Central Park Squirrel volunteer Census-takers in a thoughtfully presentable interface.
-It is hoped that the tone of these anonymous reflections will invite the user to employ an active imagination and access positive recollections of nature, community, and Central Park itself.
+This project aims to offer a portrait of civic life by presenting the written observations of the 2018 Central Park Squirrel Census through a geographically-based "found poetry engine."
+It is hoped that the tone of these anonymous reflections, dutifully recorded by the volunteer census takers with a fair dollop of whimsy, will invite the user to imagine positive recollections of nature, community, and Central Park itself.

 ## API and Data Sample